 After they begin to grow, snip off the weaker seedling in each pot.

-Leave the remaining growing okra to grow stronger.
+Leave the remaining okra to grow stronger.

 Begin harvesting your okra in July.